apache/tvm/docs/dev/virtual_machine.rst

       ...
     }

-See `vm.h` for more details.
+See `include/tvm/runtime/vm.h` for more details.

-Currently we support 3 types of objects: tensors, data types, and closures.
+Currently, we support 3 types of objects: tensors, data types, and closures.

 ::